Fl4tF33t/Fl4tF33t.github.io/CodeSnippets/New Work/Systems/README.md

 ##### Tasks

 This folder includes a rudimentary task system for player quests and objectives.
 It allows for defining, tracking, and completing tasks, providing a basic framework for quest management in games.

+##### Composition

+This folder contains a simple composition system that enables dynamic assembly of game objects from modular components.
+It promotes flexibility and reusability in game object design.